fritzwill/tcp-pong-game/README.md

 g++ -o netpong -std=c++11 -lncurses -lpthread -lz netpong.o
 ```

-With the binaries now created we have to first run this on the host machine (DIFFICULTY = 'easy','medium', or :
+With the binaries now created we have to first run this on the host machine (DIFFICULTY = 'easy','medium', or 'hard':
 ```
 $ ./netpong --host [PORT NUMBER] [DIFFICULTY]
 ```